BeamMW/docs-gitbook/bridges/creating-cross-chain-transactions.md

 ### **Confirm Transaction**

-Confirm the transaction details that appear in the MetaMask pop-up.&#x20;
+Confirm the transaction details that appear in the MetaMask pop-up.

 <figure><img src=".gitbook/assets/Screenshot 2566-09-06 at 15.52.45.png" alt=""><figcaption></figcaption></figure>